literallyEllie/Autumn/README.md

-Autumn, a Discord bot in Rust
+#Autumn, a Discord bot in Rust

-This bot is mainly for the purpose of me learning Rust and I can't imagine it will be the next cool thing.
+*This bot is mainly for the purpose of me learning Rust and I can't imagine it will be the next cool thing.*

+##Current features:
+* Ping command
+* Shutdown command
+* Happy foxes